vuejs/pinia/packages/docs/core-concepts/state.md

 ## Accessing the `state`

-By default, you can directly read and write to the state by accessing it through the `store` instance:
+By default, you can directly read from and write to the state by accessing it through the `store` instance:

 ```js
 const store = useStore()